 Are there any other symptoms of an abdominal hernia apart from having a bulge?

-If you have any type of abdominal hernia, as well as having a bulge, you might also have a dragging or aching feeling in the area.
-This may get worse when you're physically active.
+If you have an abdominal hernia, as well as having a bulge, you might also have a dragging or aching feeling in the area.
+Your symptoms may get worse when you do anything that puts strain on the area, such as lifting or coughing.

-You will have more obvious symptoms if the hernia becomes strangulated (when the blood supply to your gut becomes cut off).
+Depending on what type of hernia you have, there’s a chance that the blood supply to your bowel may be temporarily cut off.
+The medical word for this is strangulation.
+If your hernia becomes strangulated, you will have more obvious symptoms.
 Because you can develop complications even from small hernias, it’s important to seek medical help immediately if:

 - the affected area is very painful and tender